 3. Sear (8 min).

 Heat the 2 tsp olive oil in a non-stick skillet over medium-high.
 When the oil shimmers, add the salmon.
-Cook 3–4 minutes per side until the spice crust is dark and the salmon flakes easily — internal temp 145°F per the USDA target.
+Cook 3 to 4 minutes per side until the spice crust is dark and the salmon flakes easily.
+Internal temp 145°F per the USDA target.

 Transfer to a plate and let it rest 2 minutes before flaking it into large pieces.